 Longest Rivers in Austrian

-The Danube is the second longest river in Europe right after River Volga.
+The Danube is the second-longest river in Europe right after River Volga.
 The 1,770-miles long Danube River is situated in Eastern and Central Europe.
 The Danube flows through 10 states, (which is the highest number for any river on earth).
-The Danube rises in Donaueschingen town, Germany and flows through Ukraine, Moldova, Bulgaria, Serbia, Romania, Croatia, Slovakia, Hungary, and Austria before flowing into the Black Sea.
+It rises in Donaueschingen town, Germany and flows through Ukraine, Moldova, Bulgaria, Serbia, Romania, Croatia, Slovakia, Hungary, and Austria before flowing into the Black Sea.
 The Danube rises at the confluence between the Breg and Brigach rivers.
 River Danube’s drainage basin stretches into nine nations including Albania, Macedonia, Poland, Switzerland, Montenegro, Slovenia, Czech, and Bosnia and Herzegovina.

 Hydropower In Austria

 Other than providing water for irrigation, the Austrian rivers produce over 65.7% of the country’s national electricity.
 Austria is home to one of the most exploited rivers in the world when it comes to hydropower.
 Due to its position in the Alps, the country’s rivers have one of the highest hydropower potentials in Europe.
 Currently, there are over 5,200 hydropower facilities in Austria with about 2,882 plants feeding the country’s electrical grid.